 If money seems to go out quicker than it comes in, investigate why.
 Track how you spend your money day by day and see what you can cut out.

-Small spends add up quickly from treats, takeaways and even the odd bottle of wine – try to avoid small shops during the week by sticking to your meal plan and weekly food budget.
+Small spends add up quickly – takeaway coffees, a Friday night pizza, weekend treats, etc – so try to avoid small shops during the week by sticking to your meal plan and weekly food budget.

 #9.
 Choose Frugal Fun